CartoDB/odyssey.js/documentation.md

 Story().addState(trigger, chain);
 ~~~

-raises `finish` signal when all the tasks has been completed
+raises `finish` signal when all the tasks from all the actions have been completed

 the following example shows how to include a Sleep between actions